tiago-assis/Deep-Biomechanical-Interpolator/README.md

 To run a pre-trained model, please download the weights in ![checkpoints](checkpoints/).

 \
-Two approaches can then be taken:
+Three approaches can then be taken:

 **1.** You have access to an initial displacement field and want to run the model for **displacement field correction** only.
+This displacement must be in H5 or NPZ format.

 Example script:
 ```